ShulkeredClub/cobblemon-spawn-notification-1.6-fabric/README.md

 When a Legendary and/or Shiny Pokemon shows up, a message is broadcast to all players on the server.

+This is a modified version that pretty much sends the spawn notification server-sided so that clients don't need to install the mod to actually view the spawn messages.
+Please note that the server-side fix is terrible and "just works" - if anybody wants to improve it please open a pull request.
+The spawn message has also been translated to Italian.

 ## Help

 [Discord](https://discord.com/invite/WKAR27SdSv)